In order to be eligible to participate in SF YouthWorks you must:

 If you are a San Francisco city employee, you can become a SF YouthWorks mentor.
 As a mentor, you will work closely with a high school student, teaching valuable skills, providing guidance and support, and exposing your intern to career opportunities in the public sector.
-If you are interested in becoming a YouthWorks career mentor, please request a copy at email@example.com.
+If you are interested in becoming a YouthWorks career mentor, please contact us at 415-202-7911 or firstname.lastname@example.org.

 How does SF YouthWorks support mentors?

 YouthWorks staff members work with mentors to place appropriate interns, monitor internships, and provide consistent support and assistance.
 YouthWorks does all the administrative work!
 Career mentors do not need to worry about interviewing, employment-related paperwork, worker’s compensation, or payroll processing.
 YouthWorks staff plans monthly lunchtime workshops and networking events to provide resources and give you a chance to share ideas with other mentors.